thanhbl-hust/thanhbl-do-24/sql/sql-task.md

 **B-tree indexing:**

 The **B-tree**, also called balanced-tree, its nodes are sorted in a inorder traversal.
-A node in a B-tree can have more than 2 children.
-The height of a b-tree adjusts automatically, b-tree has lowest value on the left and the highest value on the right.
+This image below describe differents between b_tree and BST.

 Different points from b-tree over binary tree: